-5 of the most important lessons we learned while renovating our very old (but new to us) Camper in one month.
+5 of the most important camper remodel lessons we learned while renovating our very old (but new to us) Camper in one month.
 Learn from us so you don’t make the same newbie mistakes we made when renovating our camper.

 Renovating an RV can be a super exciting but also a very intimidating project.

 When we first started, we were a little overwhelmed, and while we did our planning in just one day, I had been saving inspiration for months ahead, dreaming of the day we could “afford” to buy a new RV.

 The chance to get our camper from a family friend came as fast as we jumped into it, we got a great deal one day, planned the next day, started our shopping list, ordered thing online and we picked it up the following day.

 But, while our renovation seemed a little rushed, I was secretly planning how I would decorate our future camper for months and months.

 And I had been showing Ken all my ideas for quite some time, so in a way, we did plan it our heads for months before we got our camper and started our renovation.

 Once we agreed to get the camper, we decided we were going to start the remodel right away because Ken was starting a 6 day off that next day, so we stayed late planning all that night, and we did the most of the shopping the next day, so we could start to work right away!

 I know we are crazy!

 If we were to do this all over again, I think we would have done a lot more research, there where a lot of things that we learned the hard way and also things that we learned on the process that would have made our work so much easier!